Edgar, King of England: Coinage

 Edgar's reformed coinage brought in standardised designs over the whole country.
 It was modelled on Æthelstan's coinage and had been partly prefigured in the previous fifteen years.
-It was of a high and uniform fineness (proportion of siver), compared both with the preceding period and with most other contemporary European coinages, with about 96% silver.
+It was of a high and uniform fineness (proportion of silver), compared both with the preceding period and with most other contemporary European coinages, with about 96% silver.
 The weight increased, but there were still regional variations.
 All mints used the same design, with the king's bust facing left on the obverse in an inner circle with his name around the outside as +EADGAR REX ANGLOR[UM].
 On the reverse was a small cross in the middle, surrounded by the moneyer's name and the mint location.
 The design was not original: it was very similar to Æthelstan's Bust Crowned coinage, but uniformity over the whole kingdom was completely new.
 The reform of the coinage is not recorded in documentary sources until the thirteenth century, when Roger of Wendover was the only chronicler to mention it.
 It is not known exactly when the reform was introduced, but it was towards the end of his reign.
 The fineness of coins became more geographically uneven after his death.

 Edgar's standardization of the coinage reflects his concern with uniformity, and his ability to impose the change shows the strength of his control.
 It was part of his determined effort towards the end of his reign to increase the secular and spiritual cohesion of his kingdom.
 For the first time, all of the approximately forty mints were producing a uniform design of coin.
 Edgar's coinage reform is described by the historian Levi Roach as "one of the crowning achievements of late Anglo-Saxon kingship".
 It lasted for more than one hundred and fifty years.